Impacted Wisdom Teeth Mt. Kisco

 What Are Wisdom Teeth?

 Third molars are commonly referred to as wisdom teeth.
 They are usually the last teeth to develop and are located in the back of your mouth, behind your second molars.
 Their development is usually completed between the middle teenage years and early twenties, a time traditionally associated with the onset of maturity and the attainment of wisdom.

 Experiencing Wisdom Teeth Issues?

 Don’t suffer any longer!
 Drs.
-Arnoldt, Baker or Lieberman can gently extract impacted wisdom teeth to relieve pain and prevent future complications.
+Arnoldt, Baker, Lieberman or Greenberg can gently extract impacted wisdom teeth to relieve pain and prevent future complications.